BBC Radio 1 Big Weekend line-up

 Liverpool is well versed in staging major, outdoor events – and Sefton Park has been a popular location for many years.
 There will be a comprehensive cleansing plan in place in the run up to, during and after the three-day festival, which will see the park kept clean and tidy.
 Organisers have, and will continue to, work with wildlife experts to ensure there is no detrimental impact on the natural habitats located in the green space.

 It is the aim of the event organisers to minimise disruption as much as possible for regular users of Sefton Park.
 This is an extensive space of 200 acres and the event site will only take up part of it so there will still be plenty of space for the public to utilise and enjoy.
 In the lead up to the event and during the breakdown there will be some restricted areas as the event site is built / taken down.
+75% of the park will still be accessible so you can visit it during the weekend without a ticket.

 There will be no parking at the event site in and around Sefton Park, and there will be parking enforcement across the three days.